Threshold estimation for stochastic processes with small noise: Numerical study

 \subsection{Discussion}

-From numerical results, we can observe that the threshold-type estimator improves the accuracy of estimation in the sense of the standard deviation compared with the usual LSE by Long et al. {\cite{lss13}.
+From numerical results, we can observe that the threshold-type estimator improves the accuracy of estimation in the sense of the standard deviation compared with the usual LSE by Long {\it et al.} {\cite{lss13}.
 Especially, the improvement for $\th_2$ is more drastic than that for $\th_1$.
 This would be because $\th_2$ is the mean-reverting parameter for $X^{(2)}$, a {\it stable process} which has much more frequent and larger jumps than those of $X^{(1)}$.
 In order to make the estimation of $\th_1$ more accurate, we need to make $\e$ smaller rather than $n$ larger.

-We should note that the result for $(n,\e,\d_{n,\e})=(1000,0.05,\e/10)$, where estimation has a large bias.
-A reason for this `bad' estimation would be that the asymptotic theory does not work well because $n\d_{n,\e}=5$ is `small' although that should be large enough theoretically.
+We should note that the case where $(n,\e,\d_{n,\e})=(1000,0.05,\e/10)$ causes a large bias, the reason of which would be that the asymptotic theory does not work well because $n\d_{n,\e}=5$ is `small' although it should be large enough in the theory.
 From many simulations omitted here, we see that, at least, ``$n\d_{n,\e}\ge 10$" would be needed for estimation with `small' bias; see also, e.g., the case where $(n,\e,\d_{n,\e})=(1000,0.05,\e/5)$, which returns better estimation.

 Although there remains a problem to choose $\d_{n,\e}$ in practice, we can use the method proposed by Shimizu \cite{s10} if the parameters in noise process is known or estimable.